 JobStart Scheme - employer guidance

-This guidance is intended to assist employers completing an application for JobStart funding.
+This guidance is intended to assist employers completing an application to take part in the JobStart scheme.
 It is intended to provide further clarity, in particular for questions requiring a more detailed response.
-It is intended solely as aid and JobStart Branch should be contacted if further assistance or clarification is required.
+It is intended solely as aid and JobStart team should be contacted if further assistance or clarification is required.

 JobStart eligibility section